babangsund/relay/docs/Community-LearningResources.md

 ## Relay Modern: Local State Management, part 2

-How to manage blobal state and localStorage persistence on the client, using Relay. https://babangsund.com/relay_local_state_management_2/
+How to manage global state and localStorage persistence on the client, using Relay. https://babangsund.com/relay_local_state_management_2/

 # Network Layer